Berlin Tourism, Berlin Walking Tours, Berlin City Tours

 Prewar Berlin

-From the Nikolai quarter, which is the cradle of Berlin, with the Ephraim-Palais and the Nikolai church, to the era when the city was the Prussian residence of Frederick the Great, and later, the imperial capital under Kaiser Wilhelm I, to the scars of World War II and the division of Germany: let yourself be captivated by the magic of the famed "Unter den Linden", Berlin's famous grand boulevard and the favourite urban promenade for Berliners, with the State Opera, the Armory, and the Palace of the Crown Prince.
-Furthermore, we will visit the Wilhelmstrasse, formerly the center of German politics, as well as the beautiful Gendarmenmarkt and the famed Friedrichstrasse shopping mile in the immediate vicinity.
-Also, we will visit the Berlin of the architect Karl-Friedrich Schinkel with his masterworks of Prussian classicism, and many other sights.
+From Nikolai quarter, Berlin's charming cradle with Ephraim-Palais and Nikolai church, to the buildings of the era when the city was the Prussian residence of king Frederick the Great, and later, the imperial capital under Kaiser Wilhelm I, to the scars of World War II and the division of Germany: let yourself be captivated by the magic of famed "Unter den Linden", Berlin's famous grand boulevard and the favourite urban promenade for Berliners, with the State Opera, the Armory, and the Palace of the Crown Prince.
+Furthermore, we will visit Wilhelmstrasse, once the center of German politics, as well as beautiful Gendarmenmarkt and famous Friedrichstrasse, the shopping mile in the immediate vicinity.
+Also, we will visit the Berlin of architect Karl-Friedrich Schinkel with his masterworks of Prussian classicism, and many other sights.

 New Berlin